Slice of pumpkin pie topped with whipped cream on a round wooden plate in front of fall decorations on a wooden surface (with logo overlay)

 Jump to Recipe

 Pumpkin Pie is the perfect dessert for Thanksgiving and Christmas dinner.
-Last time we made the pie, we decided to try to puree our leftover pumpkins from Halloween that were never carved.
+The first time we made the pie, we decided to try to puree our leftover pumpkins from Halloween that were never carved using my food processor.

 Pumpkin pie can be made ahead of time.
-If I am in charge of the pumpkin pie I will make it the night before and store it in the refrigerator.
-Then let it sit out for about an hour before serving.
+If I am in charge of the pumpkin pie during the holiday season, whether for Thanksgiving desserts or Christmas, I will make it the night before and store it in the refrigerator.
+Then let it sit out the next day for about an hour before serving.

 Pumpkin Pie Step by Step